All the Hardware & Software I Use for Blogging, Journalism, Podcasting & Music

 • When I’m at my desk, my MacBook is hooked up to my 24-inch ViewSonic monitor, which I got because it’s one of the only ones that can connect to a MacBook and charge it at the same time, through just one cable.

-• I use an Apple Magic Trackpad (also a gift from my spouse).
+• I use an Apple Magic Trackpad (a gift from my Apple-nerdy spouse).
 Have never really been able to go back to using a mouse after getting used to a trackpad.

-• I mostly use my iPad mini 5 for leisure activities (Netflix, Instapaper, etc.) but it’s also what I work on when my chronic pain is flaring up too badly for me to sit at a desk, or when I want to work in a location where bringing a laptop would be inconvenient.
+• I use my iPad mini 5 for leisure activities mostly (Netflix, Instapaper, etc.) but it’s also what I work on when my chronic pain is flaring up too badly for me to sit at a desk, or when I want to work in a location where bringing a laptop would be inconvenient.
+I often use it with a walnut iPad stand from Yohann, which is very design-y and beautiful.

-• My phone is an iPhone 12 Pro.
+• My phone is an iPhone 13 Pro, a hand-me-down from my generous spouse.
 It has a great camera; I take most of my photos and videos on it.

 • For Zoom calls and such, I have a Logitech C920S webcam affixed to my monitor.